Archipelago Yachts Polar Swim Challenge

 In the first 3 minutes of the swim

-We will have to overcome cold water shock
+We had to overcome cold water shock

 HERE ARE THE REAL HEROES